When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Warm up: overlap estimation under uniform thermal loss

 \end{mainproposition} The proof of Proposition \ref{prop:purity_uniform} is given in section \ref{appsec:purity_uniform} of the Supplementary Material and follows from combining H\"older's inequality with a technical result on the decay of the purity of a quantum state under a thermal loss channel.

 Proposition \ref{prop:purity_uniform} can be viewed as delineating the boundary for meaningful quantum computations in the presence of thermal loss.
 Namely, when thermal loss affects all modes of a bosonic system, the expectation value of projective measurements become trivial in the sense of vanishing exponentially (in the number of modes $m$) towards zero.
-Or, turning it around, a necessary condition for non-trivial quantum computations in this model, is that the noise rate $\bar n(1 - \eta)$ shrinks inverse proportionally with the number of modes $m$.
+Or, turning it around, a necessary condition for non-trivial quantum computations in this model, is that the noise rate $\bar n(1 - \eta)$ shrinks with the number of modes $m$ at least as $\sim\frac1m$.

-Note that, while insightful, the noise model behind Proposition \ref{prop:purity_uniform} suffers from certain limitations.
+Note that, while insightful, the noise model behind Proposition \ref{prop:purity_uniform} suffers from two limitations.
 Firstly, the uniform noise model is rather strong and it would be interesting to see if a weaker noise model, where only certain gates are noisy also allows for classical simulation.
-Further, the result only holds nontrivially for $\bar n \neq 0$, and as such, does not apply to pure loss channels.
+Secondly, the result only holds nontrivially for $\bar n \neq 0$, and as such, does not apply to pure loss channels.

 Hereafter, we utilize new simulation techniques (detailed in Section \ref{sec:displacement_prop}) for weaker gate-based noise models.
 These simulation techniques can be seen as a combination of phase-space techniques commonly used in CV quantum information and Pauli propagation techniques used in DV quantum information.